Winter Session 2023 Registration Guide

 THIRD PARTY CONTRACTS

-If a government agency, embassy or other organization will pay your registration and tuition fees, you must submit a current letter of financial guarantee to Extension and International Programs (THALL-1123) at least 3 business days prior to Your TITAN registration appointment.
+If a government agency, embassy or other organization will pay your registration and tuition fees, you must submit a current letter of financial guarantee to University Extension (THALL-1123) at least 3 business days prior to Your TITAN registration appointment.
 If this letter or voucher is not received prior to your registration appointment, you are responsible for paying your registration and tuition fees and may be subject to disenrollment if your payment is not received by the deadlines specified above.

 IMPORTANT!